 Corporate social responsibility and sustainability

-Looking after the world around us has been an important value for GC Rieber ever since the beginning more than 140 years ago.
+Looking after the world around us in the broadest sense has been an important value for GC Rieber ever since the beginning more than 140 years ago.
 The establishment of GC Rieber Fondene in 1929 was an important and conspicuous testimony to this.
 Around 20% of the group’s profits now goes to causes supported by the funds in the areas of health, culture and outdoor pursuits.
 The inclusion of wider society as one of the company’s four pillars and the integration of good corporate social responsibility in strategies and day-to-day business are other good examples.
 The group’s 10 principles, many of which were defined more than 100 years ago, are constantly referenced and serve as decision-making criteria along with many other factors.

 GC Rieber has been affiliated to UN Global Compact since 2010.
 With annual reporting and focus on the UN’s sustainable development goals, the group is in a good position to intensify its sustainability efforts leading up to 2030.
-All companies in the group have carefully analysed and selected those sustainable development goals that have the greatest impact and can make the biggest difference.
-You can read more about them in the companies’ respective annual directors’ reports and on our website www.gcrieber.com.
+The companies in the group have conducted individual analyses and selected those sustainable development goals that have the greatest impact and can make the biggest difference.
+You can read more about them on our website www.gcrieber.com